University of San Carlos: Reputation and rankings

-USC has received significant recognition in various university rankings.
+The University of San Carlos (USC) has received significant recognition in various university rankings.
 The QS Quacquarelli Symonds World University Rankings (WUR) for 2024 and 2025 placed USC within the 1,201-1,400 range and at 1,401, respectively.
 For the 2025 edition, only five universities from the Philippines are included in these rankings.
 In the QS Asia University Rankings, USC falls within the 551-600 range and ranks 88th in the QS Asia South-Eastern Asia University Rankings.
 QS also ranked USC as the 5th best university in the Philippines for 2024.
+USC had also made its debut in the QS Sustainability Rankings 2026, placing in the 1401–1500 global bracket and among the eight Philippine universities that entered the sustainability ranking this year.

-USC ranked in the Times Higher Education (THE) Impact Rankings 2024.
+USC ranked in the Times Higher Education (THE) Impact Rankings 2024 and in 2025.
 It obtained an overall rank of 1501+ with an overall score of 41.3.
 The University ranked highest (401–600) in three SDGs, namely SDG 6, SDG 8, and SDG 14.
-Based on scores, the University performed well in SDG 8, SDG 5, and SDG 7.
+Based on scores, the University performed well in SDG 8, SDG 5, and SDG 7 in 2024.
+In 2025, USC improved to the 1001–1500 bracket with an overall score of 52.2, reporting on nine SDGs and performing strongest in SDG 7 (Affordable and Clean Energy) where it ranked 301–400 globally.

 Additionally, as of 2024, EduRank placed USC 7th in its list of the 100 best universities in the Philippines.
 The Webometrics Ranking of World Universities ranks USC 8th nationwide.
 The SCImago Institutions Rankings (SIR) for research and innovation ranked USC 8th among universities in the Philippines.
 The Institute for Research, Innovation, and Scholarship (IRIS) ranked USC 8th in science, 9th in engineering, and 7th in health for research productivity during the 2021-2022 period.
+The University of San Carlos was ranked 129th on AppliedHE’s “All Asia Private University Ranking 2026”.